lakinduakash/linux-wifi-hotspot/README.md

 ### [Command line help and documentation](src/scripts/README.md)

+If you only need the command line without GUI please read [Command line help and documentation](src/scripts/README.md) and use `create_ap` directly

 ### Notes

 Sometimes there are troubles with **5Ghz bands** due to some vendor restrictions.
 If you cannot start hotspot while you are connected to 5Ghz band, Unselect **Auto** and select **2.4Ghz** in frequency selection.